Office or Web Page to Steal NTLM Passwords Hashes

 john /usr/share/responder/SMB-NTLMv2-SSP-10.1.1.107.txt --wordlist:/usr/share/wordlists/rockyou.txt

-If your lucky and user has a known simple password it will be cracked in no time.
+If you are lucky and the user has a known simple password it will be cracked in no time.
 There are alternatives to rockyou and far newer and much larger wordlists are available via a Google search.

 The same can be achieved with connecting to a Website, despite the WPAD DNS Record being in place.
-Its just a mater of tricking the user in connecting.
+It's just a matter of tricking the user into connecting.

-Now this is going to be a challenge as this is standard behavior for Windows when connecting to a Share or Website.
-AV, Applocker and in many cases Firewall wont prevent these types of attacks especially port 80 and 443 traffic.
-The edge firewalls shouldn't allow outbound SMB traffic on 445 and the clients firewalls should name the IP's for any internal SMB Shares.
-As for web traffic I'm not sure there is a fix.
+Now, this is going to be a challenge as this is standard behaviour for Windows when connecting to a Share or Website.
+AV, Applocker and in many cases Firewall won't prevent these types of attacks especially port 80 and 443 traffic.
+The edge firewalls shouldn't allow outbound SMB traffic on 445 and the client's firewalls should name the IP's for any internal SMB Shares.
+As for web traffic, I'm not sure there is a fix.